rhysd/vim.wasm/wasm/README.md

 **Note:** For performance measurements, please ensure to use release build.
 Measuring with debug build does not make sense.

-**Note:** Please do not use `debug=1` at the same time.
+**Note:** Please do not use debug logging at the same time.
 Outputting console logs in DevTools slows application.

-**Note:** 'Vim exits with status N' dialog does not show up not to prevent performance measurements.

 ## Program Arguments

 Passing program arguments of `vim` command is supported.

-Hosting this directory with web server, `arg` query parameters are passed to Vim command arguments.
-For example, passing `-c 'split ~/source.c'` to Vim can be done with query parameters `?arg=-c&arg=split%20~%2fsource.c` (`%20` is white space and `%2f` is slash).
-One `arg=` query parameter is corresponding to one argument.

-As JavaScript API, passing `cmdArgs` option to `VimWasm.start()` method call passes the value as Vim command arguments.
+Passing `cmdArgs` option to `VimWasm.start()` method call passes the value as Vim command arguments.

 ```javascript
 vim.start({